We define naps as mid-day sleeping of under an hour. Longer sleep periods during the day are called siestas.

 You might hear about microsleep periods and think these are naps.
 They are not.
 Microsleep is unintentional brief (as little as a few seconds) of sleep, often of only part of the brain, and usually unknown (not consciously perceived) by the person.
 You do not want to have microsleep episodes.
 Indeed, intentional naps are a preventative measure against microsleep.

 Retired people take a lot of naps because they have less structured days than younger people, but those of all ages can take naps.
-A survey of 18.7% kids at age 10 take daytime naps while 34.1% of 17 year-olds do.

 What used to be called a catnap is now called a power nap.
 The word "power" makes it acceptable for working adults who think of themselves as on the top of their game and helps sell napping to people who might otherwise think of it as an activity for small children and old people.
 Calling is a "power nap" makes it socially acceptable.